DieUlrike/wcag-checklist/README.md

 # WCAG Checklist

-A web-based checklist to audit accessibility compliance according to WCAG 2.1/2.2 and export a report about the current state of accessibility.
+A checklist to audit accessibility compliance according to WCAG 2.1/2.2 and export a report about the current state of accessibility.

 ## Features
 - Load a WCAG template (JSON) and check pass/fail criteria